slub/slub_events/Documentation/UsersManual/Index.rst

 	|-- Unsubscribe	<-- plugin "SLUB: Events: Registration", Unsubscribe View
 	`-- Eventdata	<-- Sysfolder for Eventdata

-With the TYPO3 list module, you have to add three basic data to the "Eventdate" folder:
+With the TYPO3 list module, you have to add three basic datatypes to the "Eventdate" folder:

-#. **Category**: The categories of your events like "Tutorial", "Lesson", "Workshop", etc.
+#. **Category**: The categories of your events like "Tutorial",
+   "Lesson", "Workshop", etc. You can create a category tree.
-#. **Contact Details**: The name and email address will be used to send the
+#. **Contact Details**: The name and email address will be used to send
-   confirmation emails on subscription.
-The picture and the description is only used with the knowledge bar functionality.
+   the confirmation emails on subscription.
+The picture and the description is shown in the detail view and in the category list view of the knowledge bar.
 #. **Location**: Add location with title, descriptions and links.
-The title
+The
-   will be shown in the ics-invitation.
+   title will be shown in the ics-invitation.

+Optional you can add:

+#. **Disciplines**: Disciplines can be used as another filter tree for
+   the list view.

-If all this is done, you may use the backend module on the left, called "Events" and select the Eventdata-folder or any page below the slub_events template.
+If all this is done, you can start using the backend module on the left column, called "Events" and select the Eventdata-folder or any page below the slub_events template in the middle column.

 .. figure:: ../Images/UserManual/slub-events-backend-module.jpg
 	:width: 500px
 	:alt: The Backend Module

-	The backend module appears on the right if the right page has been choosen.
+	The backend module appears on the right column if a page in the pagetreeg has been selected.

 **Important:** You have to set the StoragePid of the Eventdata-folder on